Grahamvs/LMDS/README.md

 ## About

+This project was forked from https://github.com/GreenFrogSB/LMDS for personal use, as I wanted a way to update settings and apps in the stack that I can easily apply to multiple machines without having to worry about copying files between machines, etc.

+I do not know if the original project is still alive, as, at the time of this update, the last commit to the original project was roughly 2 years ago.

+<b>Note</b>: The original guide said to install in <code>~/LMDS</code>, but I prefer <code>/opt/LMDS</code>, as that feels like a better, more secure place for it.

+<b>Use at own risk...</b>

+---

 Project goal is to simplify Docker and Docker-compose deployment on Raspberry Pi.
 LMDS will allow you to dynamically choose containers and automate their deployment.
 Create Docker server and start microservices in minutes with LMDS.